-Our interest expense decreased to \$45 million for the three months ended June 30, 2006 compared to \$50 million for the three months ended June 30, 2005.
-The decrease in interest expense is due to a higher average debt balance in the prior-year, as the three months ended June 30, 2005 included interest expense related to the outstanding Holdings Floating Rate Notes and Holdings PIK Notes, which were fully redeemed in June 2005, as well as the Holdings Discount Notes, which were partially redeemed in June 2005.
-The decline was partially offset by the additional interest on an additional \$250 million borrowed under the term loan portion of our senior secured credit facility in connection with the Initial Common Stock Offering in May 2005, as well as higher interest rates on outstanding debt during the current period.
+Our interest expense increased to \$41 million for the three months ended June 30, 2006 compared to \$37 million for the three months ended June 30, 2005.
+The increase was a result of the interest on an additional \$250 million borrowed under the term loan portion of our senior secured credit facility in connection with Parent's initial common stock offering in May 2005, as well as higher interest rates on outstanding debt during the current period.
 See "-Financial Condition and Liquidity" for more information.